CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_14_Lab1_Ex1_InvestigateData.md

 ![](../Media/M014.6.png)

-    ‎**Note:** You are adding Joni to the eDiscovery Manager role group for later use in this exercise, and you are assigning Holly to the role group for use in the next exercise.
+    **Note:** You are adding Joni to the eDiscovery Manager role group for later use in this exercise, and you are assigning Holly to the role group for use in the next exercise.

 9. You should see a banner with the message **2 members added**.
 Select **Done** and then **Save**.